spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 matrix_user_verification_service_uvs_auth_token: "TOKEN"
 ```

-In case Jitsi is also managed by this collection and 'matrix' authentication in Jitsi is enabled, this collection will automatically configure Jitsi to use the configured auth token.
+In case Jitsi is also managed by this playbook and 'matrix' authentication in Jitsi is enabled, this collection will automatically configure Jitsi to use the configured auth token.

 ### (Optional) Federation